 In 1974, the name Faculty of Dentistry Phayathai, was shortened to Faculty of Dentistry.
-Soon after, it has been officially called the Faculty of Dentistry, Mahidol University.
-Since its founding, Professor Emeritus Isara Yuktanandhe was the first dean and Professor Dr. Waranun Buajeeb is the current dean.
+Soon after, it has been officially called Mahidol University Faculty of Dentistry.
+Since its founding, Professor Emeritus Isara Yuktanandhe was the first dean and Associate Professor Dr. Sirichai Kiattavorncharoen is the current dean.